This is the sixth blog in a series of 6 blogs about integration 2.0. Did you miss one blog, read the fifth blog Services!

 Data Virtualization is a technique for data integration and may be used as alternative to ETL.
 Traditionally all data is processed and physically loaded into a single data store (e.g. a data warehouse).
 As we have seen ETL has several drawbacks.

-Data visualization is an approach that allows to create views on multiple data sources.
+Data Virtualization is an approach that allows to create views on multiple data sources.
 This may be sources like data warehouse and data lake, but also transaction systems.
 The advantage is the availability of real time data without a long development process.
 Therefor it is a much more agile approach.
 Further DV allows to apply data governance by providing rules who may access which data.
 Data Virtualization though should be used with care, as it depends on the availability of data sources and may put additional load on real time systems.
 Data caching may be used to work around these risks.

 Internet of Things